-9 Richest Celebrities from Different Walks of Life
+9 Richest Celebrities From Different Walks Of Life

 American model and actress Christie Brinkley’s net worth is approximate $80 million.
 This traditional model turned actress has appeared on the cover page of over 500 magazines during her entire career.

 Apart from being a model and actor, she is also a designer, photographer, writer, illustrator, and television personality.
-Many magazines like Playboy, Men’s Health and Allure has recognized her as one of the most appealing women ever.
+Many magazines like Playboy, Men’s Health, and Allure have recognized her as one of the most appealing women ever.

 7. Matthew Perry

-An attractive face on the immensely hit NBC sitcom ‘Friends,’ as Chandler Bing, Matthew Perry has acquired an approximate net worth of $70 million.
+An attractive face on the immense hit NBC sitcom Friends as Chandler Bing, Matthew Perry has acquired an approximate net worth of $70 million.

 As a youngster, Perry was an excellent tennis player and was also interested in acting.
 However, due to a mishap in 1984, he ceased to pursue a career as a tennis player and moved on with acting.